 “We, the undersigned chairman and committee appointed by the Wake Forest Garden Club to promote an interest toward restoring the oldest house in Wake Forest, make this appeal to all who can and will help to make this project a permanent success….
 If the first administration building of Wake Forest College can be saved, we feel that it should be saved in a permanent and beautiful way, giving it all the prestige of antiquity in furniture and surroundings that would be true to the period of early days and it would require financial support.”

+First known as the Calvin Jones Memorial Society, Inc., the Garden Club’s new nonprofit made plans to purchase the house, move it off campus, complete a full restoration, and then open it to the public as a museum.
+In direct response to their efforts, Southeastern Baptist Theological Seminary gave the house to the Society, and Wake Forest College donated the lot on N. Main Street.
 In 1959, the nonprofit changed its name to the Wake Forest College Birthplace Society, Inc. Garden Club leaders such as Kathleen Mackie Lake, Ruth Snyder, Pauline Binkley and Carolyn Holding continued to blaze the trail— in 1963 holding a “Rock Party” to prepare the new lot for mowing, organizing the first membership drive in 1975, and collecting artifacts connected to the college to populate the Museum.

 In more recent years, the Wake Forest Garden Club has contributed funds and time to the museum, more to the museum than perhaps any other local civic organization.
 For more than 30 years we have provided regular gifts of funds for the benefit of the Museum as well as volunteer hours to maintain the Museum gardens.
 In return, the Museum has generously provided space for our meetings and fund raisers.